The 5 Levels to Successful Segmentation

-You’ll have heard it a million times: using data is essential to ensuring the success of any mobile marketing campaign.
-But how?
+You may have heard that data is essential to ensuring the success of an app retargeting campaign.
+But what does this mean, exactly?

 Let your app be your guide

-So how do you start identifying market segments and targets?
-When you’re mapping out the plan to retarget users, start with the high-value or high-engagement actions you want to encourage.
-Ask yourself: ‘what are the first five things I want a user to do in my app?’
+How do you start identifying market segments and targets?
+Begin with the high-value or high-engagement actions you want to encourage.
+Ask yourself: “what are the first five things I want a user to do in my app?”
 The answer will provide the perfect blueprint for your segmentation strategy.

-But once you have your blueprint, how do you actually know when to retarget?
+But once you have your blueprint, how do you actually know when to start app retargeting?
 This is when in-app event tracking comes into play.

-An ‘event’ is any action taken within your app that you want to track, from viewing a product page to completing registration.
-A mobile-measurement partner (MMP) can allow you to keep tabs on your users’ behavior and learn how successful you are at steering your users towards your goals.
-Data on user activity provides invaluable insights into what users do after install and when they might churn.
+An “event” is any action taken within your app that you want to track, from viewing a product page to completing a registration.
+A mobile-measurement partner (MMP) lets you keep tabs on your users’ behavior and learn how successful you are at steering audiences towards your goals.
+Data on user activity provides insights into what users do after the install and when they are likely to churn.

 There are a few key concepts to keep in mind when creating segments.
 Think about each of these market segmentation examples in relation to your app, and whether a paid or owned media approach makes sense.